Art and artists have never been more valuable – or more endangered – than in 2021

 $500 – $999 – Your name mention on the activated storefront signage plus Oakland Art Murmur and Immersive Arts Alliance websites.

-$1000 or more = Private, virtual tour of artist Sally Weber's Oakland studio plus your name mention on the activated storefront signage plus Oakland Art Murmur and Immersive Arts Alliance websites.
+$1000 or more = Private, virtual tour of an exhibiting artist studio plus your name mention on the activated storefront signage plus Oakland Art Murmur and Immersive Arts Alliance websites.

 Oakland Artist Nemo Gould is a master accumulator, of both materials and building techniques alike.
 His work pushes the limits of found object art and challenges the viewer to experience art through interaction and experience.
 Gould received his BFA from the Kansas City Art Institute in 1998, and his MFA in sculpture from U.C.
 Berkeley in 2000.
 His work is featured in museums and collections throughout the U.S. and abroad.